dunkyfool/walabot/tool/readme.md

 #### This is the prototype to use average pooling on every 21 time samples and output the averaged value.

 ## show_diff()
+#### The purpose of this function is to list all mean/sum of signal in order to find out whether the variety of the signal changes with different location.